Nmonchart

 in the script.

-New Features from nmonchart version 29 Zoom In and Out added - thanks to Ivan Goncharov for the hint - Left-click and drag the mouse to highlight an area to Zoom then when
+New Features from nmonchart version 29 Zoom In and Out added - thanks to Ivan Goncharov for the hint - Left-click and drag the mouse to highlight an area to Zoom, then when

-you let go it will Zoom In
+you let go, it will Zoom In

 - Right-click to Reset and see the whole graph again

-AIXpert Blog about nmon Extermal Data Collectors
+AIXpert Blog about nmon External Data Collectors

 2) Added MORE1 and MORE3 examples for people adding their own stats.
 3) Buttons for adapter typo fixed